Relintai/entity_spell_system/README.md

 The standard health resource cost implementation.

-It has a resource property, so yu can just assign any resource to this.
+It has a resource property, so you can just assign any resource to this.

 ### Interactions